Skip to navigation Skip to content Skip to subnav

 (25) “Pre-apprentice” means a participant in a registered pre-apprenticeship program.

-(26) “Pre-apprenticeship program” means a training model or program that prepares individuals for acceptance into an apprenticeship program and that is registered by the Department as provided in section 1123, pre-apprenticeship program, of this title or, as applicable, federal Office of Apprenticeship.
+(26) “Pre-apprenticeship program” means a training model or program that prepares individuals for acceptance into an apprenticeship program and that is registered by the Department as provided in section 1123 of this chapter, pre-apprenticeship program, or, as applicable, the federal Office of Apprenticeship.

 (27) “Provisional registration” or “provisional approval” means a temporary approval status granted to newly registered programs that lasts one year and is followed by an evaluation to determine whether it will: